vpatkov/matrix-clock/README.md

 It's a project I made for personal use in 2014 with some updates then.
 It's based on my own preferences and ad hoc decisions.
 Also, it's my first real-world electronic project after "LED blinking", and so have many design lacks.
-Anyway, I hope the sources can be useful for somebody.
+Anyway, I hope the sources can be useful for someone.

-### Technical details
+## Technical details

 The base station is a sandwich of two boards called in sources as `base` and `matrix`.
 The `base` board contains an MCU, indoor sensors, RF module, and other